Stop Sign

 Use simple vocabulary:

-Think about the words you are using; could they be understood by a 5 yr. old?
+Think about the words you are using; could they be understood by a 5-year-old?
 If not – search your brain for easier vocabulary!
-Also be aware of the slang you use.
-Try to increase your awareness to slang in your vocabulary, and remove it!
-Even simple things such as ‘like’ is a word that many Americans overuse and really can confuse English learners.
-“Do you know like where a bathroom is?”
+Also, be aware of the slang you use.
+Try to increase your awareness of slang in your vocabulary and remove it!
+Even simple things such as ‘like’ are words that many Americans overuse and can confuse English learners.
+“Do you know, like, where a bathroom is?”

 Slow down and stress your words: